 ETSU's Using Information Technology (UIT) Graduation Requirement

-All students must demonstrate proficiency in Using Information Technology (basic computer skills) during their first year or prior to accumulating 30- semester credit hours at ETSU.
+All students must demonstrate proficiency in information technology (basic computer skills) as a condition for graduating from ETSU.
+Our department recommends that students meet this requirement during their first year or prior to accumulating 30 semester credit hours at ETSU.

-- passing the UIT Proficiency Exam.
+- by passing the UIT Proficiency Exam

-ETSU's Proficiency Exam Information
+UIT Proficiency Exam